Nutrition and Hydration in Care Settings

 Certification and Validity

-On completion, learners receive a CPD-accredited certificate of achievement in Nutrition and Hydration in Care Settings.
+On completion, learners receive a CPD-Accredited Certificate of Achievement in Nutrition and Hydration in Care Settings.

 A refresher is recommended every 2 to 3 years, or sooner following changes in the care needs of individuals supported, updates to SALT guidance or individual care plans, any incident or concern relating to nutrition, hydration, or dysphagia management, or where CQC inspection feedback identifies nutrition and hydration practice as a concern.